dguaderrama/bootcamp-jb/_posts/2005-cartography/2005-12-20-web-mapping.md

 ### Leaflet.js

 [Leaflet.js](http://leafletjs.com/) is a light-weight open-source JavaScript library.
-This is the 'easiest' framework to develop.
+This is the 'easiest' framework to use for developing web maps.

 > Leaflet is a modern open-source JavaScript library for mobile-friendly interactive maps.
 It is developed by Vladimir Agafonkin with a team of dedicated contributors.
 Weighing just about 33 KB of JS, it has all the features most developers ever need for online maps.

 <iframe class="leaflet" src="http://leafletjs.com/examples/choropleth-example.html" frameborder="0"></iframe>

+[Here's a list of tile map service (TMS) providers](http://leaflet-extras.github.io/leaflet-providers/preview/).
+Nearly all TMS providers are free for personal use.

-### OpenLayes 3
+### OpenLayers 3

 OpenLayers is an open-source JavaScript library.